Indianapolis, Indiana Qualified Federal Criminal Defense Attorneys

 - How Many Federal Criminal Trials Have You Handled Before?

 At The Criminal Defense Firm, we don’t hide the answers to those questions and any other questions you may have.
 We are federal criminal trial lawyers.
 Every single day, our attorneys negotiate case resolutions with the FBI, the United States Marshals Service, the Drug Enforcement Administration, the United States Secret Service, the Bureau of Alcohol, Tobacco, Firearms, and Explosives, U.S. Customs and Border Protection, United States Border Patrol, the Department of Homeland Security, the Department of Defense, the Department of Justice, and others.
 Where negotiations don’t lead to acceptable results, we are prepared to take the case before a federal judge and jury.
-These lawyers are part of our team:
+This lawyer is part of our team:

 - Elizabeth K. Stepp is a graduate of Yale Law School and a veteran federal litigator.
 Elizabeth is known for her extraordinary academic and analytic research of identifying case precedents and legal defenses in tough situations.